-The Wailing Wall is located in the Old City of Jerusalem.
-Some believe it is the last remaining remnant of Herod's Temple.
-Although the exposed section of the wall (the side that faces a large plaza dedicated to prayer) is 187 feet wide, the total above ground width of the wall is 1,600 feet.
+What is known as the Western or Wailing Wall is located within the part of Jerusalem known as the 'old city.'
+Some believe it is the last remaining remnant of Herod's Temple (also known as the second temple).
+Although an exposed section (seen in the above picture as a large plaza where people are praying) is 187 feet wide (57 meters), the total above ground width of the wall is 1,600 feet (about 488 meters).
 Much of it is hidden behind structures built along its length.
-The height of the exposed stone is approximately 62 feet.
-It is considered one of the most sacred sites in Judaism.
+The height of the exposed stone in the picture is approximately 62 feet (roughly 19 meters).

-Jerusalem's first temple, built by King Solomon, was destroyed in 586 B.C.
+Work on Jerusalem's first temple was started by King Solomon of Israel around 966 - 965 B.C.
+God's house of prayer for all people was completed in 958.
+Sadly, it was totally destroyed by the Babylonians in 586 B.C.
 Although the foundations of a second temple (in the same location as the first) were laid about 535 B.C., by the time of King Herod the building had suffered significant decay and assaults from armies.
-Herod began rebuilding Jerusalem's temple (known as the second or Herod's temple) in 20 B.C.
+Herod began rebuilding Jerusalem's temple (and the believed Wailing Wall) in 20 B.C.
 Work on the temple was not fully completed until 65 A.D.
 Roman legions took the city of Jerusalem by storm and set fire to the temple in several places in 70 A.D.